numenta/nupic.core-legacy/external/windows64/README.md

   * Where to build the binaries: $NUPIC_CORE/external/win64/build/apr
 - Press the 'Configure' button
 - Change CMAKE_INSTALL_PREFIX to $NUPIC_CORE/external/win64
-- Press 'Configure' button again.
+- Press 'Configure' button
   * Red backgrounds on Name/Value pairs should go back to white.
-  * Any Name/Value pairs that are still have a red background **must** be resolved, before pressing the 'Configure' button again.
+  * Any Name/Value pairs that are still have a red background **must** be resolved
-- When all Name/Value pairs are valid press 'Generate'.
+- Press 'Configure' button, until all pairs resolved
+- Press 'Generate'

 Open APR.sln with your Visual Studio IDE and 'Rebuild All' on the solution.
-Once rebuilt 'Build Only' the INSTALL project to get the library files into the right places.
+Then 'Build Only' the INSTALL project.
 In the apr/ directory there will be a x64/ sub-directory.
-Copy the win64/build/apr/x64/LibR/apr-1.lib to win64/lib
+Copy the apr/x64/LibR/apr-1.lib to $NUPIC_CORE/external/win64/lib/apr-1.lib

-Now repeat all the above steps for the APR-Util solution.
-Apr-util requires a couple of other changes.
+Repeat the above steps for the APR-Util solution.
+Apr-util requires a couple of other changes in CMake-GUI -

   * Point APR_INCLUDE to $NUPIC_CORE/external/win64/build/apr
   * Point APR_LIBRARIES to $NUPIC_CORE/external/win64/build/apr